SizingLab/sizing_course/_sources/about/installation.md

 Download the zip file from [Github](https://github.com/SizingLab/sizing_course) and unzip it.
 Open a Anaconda Prompt terminal and `cd` to the recently unziped folder.

+For ISAE-SUPAERO students, you can run the following line to activate conda:
+`module load anaconda3/2023`

 You can then create a new conda environment by running:

 `conda create -n sizing_course python=3.9`